-Some chairs are black, others are blue, or green.
+Some chairs are black, others are blue or green.

-But an idea of a chair could have only one kind of coloring.
+But an idea of a (uniformly colored) chair could have only one kind of coloring.

-A single idea of all kinds of colorings is impossible.

-No image will do as the idea of man, for it would have to be an image of a short man and a tall man, of a hairy man, and of a bald man.
+A single idea of all kinds of uniform colorings, one which is black and blue and green, is impossible.
+No image will do as the idea of man, for it would have to be an image of a short man and a tall man, of a hairy man and of a bald man.